src386/movim_ynh/README.md

 Movim is a decentralized social network, written in PHP and HTML5 and based on the XMPP standard protocol : https://movim.eu .

 It is recommended to use a "valid" certificate to use Movim, auto-signed is sometimes problematic.
-You might want to take a look a StartSSL or Let's Encrypt.
+You might want to take a look at Let's Encrypt.

 Provided Movim version: 0.13